PencilCode/reference/documents/turtle/jumpto.html.md

     jumpto lastmouse, 10
 </script>

-In all these uses, `moveto` moves the turtle without changing its direction.
+In all these uses, `jumpto` moves the turtle without changing its direction.

-If you want to draw lines between points, use `moveto` with a pen.
+If you want to draw lines between points, use `jumpto` with a pen.